John-zzh/pyscf_TDDFT_ris/README.md

 The calculation generates a `TDDFT-ris_UV_spectra.txt` file.
 I provided a script, `examples/Gaussian_fch/spectra.py`, to plot the spectra through command line `$sh plot.sh`.

 Feel free to test out larger molecules (20-99 atoms) in the `xyz_files_EXTEST42` folder.
-You should expect an energy RMSE of 0.06 eV, and ~300 wall time speedup compared to the standard TDDFT calculation.
+You should expect an energy RMSE of 0.06 eV, and ~1000 wall time speedup compared to the standard TDDFT calculation.

 ## Bugs

-I expect many bugs because I have not tested the robustness.
-Because I do not have Gaussian software to generate the `.fch` file :-)
-I would appreciate it if any user provide error information.
+TDA codes are not opimized yet, do not use it.
+Anyway, TDDFT-ris is better for UV spectra.

 ## To do list

-1. Interface for other software packages that have not built-in the TDDFT-ris method, such as Qchem, NWChem, BDF.
-2. Uniformed output file to support NTO analysis.
-3. Assign certain elements with full default fitting basis, e.g. transition metals need full fitting basis
+1. Assign certain elements with full default fitting basis, e.g. transition metals need full fitting basis
-4. Solvation method
+2. TDA, UKS, pure functionals.
+3. Solvation model (not important for now)

 ## Acknowledgements
 Thank Dr. Zou (the developer of MOKIT) for powerful interface support.
 Thank gjj for the detailed guidance of MOKIT installaiton on MacOS system.
 Thank Dr. Zhang (the developer of Amesp) for cross validation with TDDFT-ris implementation.
 Thank Dr. Della Sala for the development of TDDFT-as prototype, and contribution to the development of the TDDFT-ris method [1, 2].